The AT&T Issue Brief Library

 Mining activities in conflict zones could involve serious human rights violations and require increased transparency.
-We support industry efforts to address and rectify this situation.
+We support industry efforts to redress this situation.

 - We do not employ forced, compulsory or slaved labor and have the same expectation for our suppliers.
-Both our Human Rights Policy and Principles of Conduct for Suppliers are clear in this respect.
+We have a Human Rights Policy, and our Principles of Conduct for Suppliers are clear in this respect.

 - We remain involved in this issue through our membership in the Global e-Sustainability Initiative (GeSI).
-Through this membership and our participation in the Conflict Free Sourcing Initiative (CFSI), we support the continued development of the Conflict-Free Smelter Program and the use of the CFSI Conflict Minerals Reporting Template.
+Through that membership and our participation in both the Conflict Free Sourcing Initiative (CFSI) and the GeSI Extractives Project Team, we support the continued development of the Conflict-Free Smelter Program and the use of the CFSI Conflict Minerals Reporting Template.
 Through continued collaboration with suppliers, we are committed to the responsible mining of these minerals.